sylhare/sylhare.github.io/README.md

 Work with a `solano.yml` file, similar as travis CI.
 Massively Parallel Continuous Integration and Deployment: [https://github.com/integrations/solano-ci](https://github.com/integrations/solano-ci)

-Available for:

-- JUnit
-- Java
-- Scala
-- Clojure
-- Javascript
-- Go
-- NodeJS and Io.js
-- PHP
-- Python
-- Ruby
-- R
-- Erlang
+The dashboard is avalaible [here](https://ci.solanolabs.com/#) for: *JUnit, Java, Scala, Clojure, Javascript, Go, NodeJS and Io.js, PHP, Python, Ruby, R, Erlang*.

 #### CicleCI
 It works with a dashboard in which you can see all targeted repository, so far the best view.
 Works the same as the other two with a `circle.yml` for configuration.
 Automatically build, test, and deploy your project in minutes: [https://github.com/integrations/circle-ci](https://github.com/integrations/circle-ci)

-Available for this languages:

-- Clojure
-- Elixir
-- Go
-- JavaScript
-- PHP
-- Python
-- Ruby
+The Circle CI dashboard is available [here](https://circleci.com/dashboard) for this supported languages: *Clojure, Elixir, Go, JavaScript, PHP, Python, Ruby*

 #### Heroku
 Enables developers to build, run, and operate applications entirely in the cloud Heroku is a platform as a service (PaaS) that: https://www.heroku.com/ Getting started: https://devcenter.heroku.com/start

-Langauge: Java, Ruby, nodeJS, Go, php, python, scala Clojure
+Langauges: *Java, Ruby, nodeJS, Go, php, python, scala Clojure*

 ---
 ### Others to test